Modelling many-to-many table relationships¶

 Introduction¶

-relationship between two tables can be established by creating a table typically called as
+A many-to-many relationship between two tables can be established by creating a table typically called as

 bridge/junction/join table and adding foreign-key constraints from it to the original tables.